-In 2022, pursuant to this authority, the Compensation Committee engaged Compensia, Inc., a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
-The nature and scope of the services provided to the Compensation Committee by Compensia in 2022 were as follows:
+In 2023, pursuant to this authority, the Compensation Committee engaged Compensia, Inc., a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
+The nature and scope of the services provided to the Compensation Committee by Compensia in 2023 were as follows:

-- Reviewed and updated the compensation peer group; - Provided advice with respect to compensation best practices and market trends for compensation of executive officers and members of our Board of Directors; - Conducted an analysis of the levels of overall compensation and each element of compensation for our Named Executive Officers and for the members of our Board of Directors; and - Provided ad hoc advice and support on compensation and governance topics throughout the year.
+- Reviewed and updated the compensation peer group; - Provided advice with respect to compensation best practices and market trends; - Conducted an analysis of the levels of overall compensation and each element of compensation for our Named Executive Officers and for the members of our Board of Directors; and - Provided ad hoc advice and support on compensation and governance topics throughout the year.

 Representatives of Compensia attend meetings of the Compensation Committee as requested and also communicate with the Compensation Committee outside of meetings.
 Compensia reports to the Compensation Committee rather than to management, although Compensia may meet with members of management, including our CEO and members of our executive compensation staff, for purposes of gathering information on proposals that management may make to the Compensation Committee.
-During 2022,

-Compensia met with various executive officers to collect data and obtain management's perspective on various executive compensation proposals.
+During 2023, Compensia met with members of our management team to collect data and obtain their perspective on various executive compensation proposals.